Samantha Hickey, Talent Practice Director at CEB, explores how the misconceptions of talent assessments could be sabotaging their effectiveness

 Robust assessments are designed to detect and expose cheating.
 While information in CVs and interviews can easily be embellished, if candidates attempt to manipulate their responses or try to hide their true preferences during tests, their consistency score will be low.

 It’s not easy to cheat at an assessment; credible assessment providers have built-in safeguards to detect and reduce the risks of cheating.

 Ultimately test-takers that intentionally falsify answers, only serve to cheat themselves into poor-fit roles and high job dissatisfaction.

 Myth 5: ROI on assessments can’t be measured

 HR organisations need to be able to quantify the business impact of talent acquisition.
 This includes employee productivity, job performance, future potential and engagement.

-Through assessments, talent teams can consistently measure and collect key data to prove value on all recruitment
+Through assessments, talent teams can consistently measure and collect key data to prove value on all recruitment and development initiatives.

 Not only does HR need to report on the operational process, such as how many assessments have been completed, for which roles, and in which parts of the company, but they also need to validate the business impact of assessments by connecting assessment insights to data captured from other talent programmes.

 By aggregating outputs from assessment processes, HR can provide crucial intelligence on the capabilities (and limitations) of the workforce to shape talent strategy in line with business strategy.